Use variables to filter your dashboards, to act as variable values in code tiles, and as placeholders in tile titles and Markdown tile text.

 To change the value of a variable

-In the upper-left of the dashboard, locate the variable name in the upper-left of the dashboards.
+In the upper-left of the dashboard, locate the variable name.

 Use the menu or edit box under the variable name to change the value.